emanuelpalm/android-compute/server/README.md

 diving into the server source code is recommended.
-If wanting to improve upon the existing code used for TCP communication, some grasp of the Java NIO [ServerSocketChannel][ssch], [SocketChannel][sch], and [Selector][sel] is required, unless this ambition is to replace the NIO TCP code with such that uses some other library.
+If wanting to improve upon the existing code used for TCP communication, some grasp of the Java NIO [ServerSocketChannel][ssch], [SocketChannel][sch], and [Selector][sel] is required, unless the ambition is to replace the NIO TCP code with such that uses some other library.

 - **[ComputeChannel][cc]** - Transports byte arrays between client and service.